 For instance, it is intuitive to presume that it is easier to collect DPP data for simpler products (i.e. lower technology or fewer components) such as apparel or shoes, when compared with high-tech complex products such as mobile phones or cars.
-However, many textile companies, which tend to be smaller in size and scattered across the world, can easily face the same level of difficulty in collecting and standardizing product information as a mobile phone or automobile manufacturer which tends to be much larger and better organized and coordinated.
-Another example is the contrast between a billion-dollar manufacturer reporting that they are still trying to discover an impactful use case of DPP, while a micro textile brand claims that their DPP-like solution can provide extensive product circularity information, which they intentionally collect, for their customers.
+However, many textile companies, which tend to be smaller in size and scattered across the world, can easily face the same level of difficulty in collecting and standardizing product information as a mobile phone or automobile manufacturer, which tends to be much larger and better organized and coordinated.

 This will make it challenging to generalize some meaningful and concrete DPP implementation guidelines, support actions and coordination initiatives.
 It will also likely make the task of assessing and validating DPP impacts much more complicated, particularly at scale.
-These challenges highlight the need for an interoperable, flexible, yet clear DPP system, data requirements and supporting set of standardisations.
+These challenges highlight the need for an interoperable, flexible, yet clear DPP system, data requirements and supporting set of standards.